ashupanwar10/kubernetes-learning-begineers/README.md

 -   **Events**: Events are used to track the state of your resources in Kubernetes.
 They provide a way to monitor the health of your cluster and to troubleshoot issues.

+-   **Labels and Selectors**: Labels are key-value pairs that are attached to resources in Kubernetes.
+They provide a way to organize and select your resources.

+-   **initContainers**: initContainers are used to run initialization tasks before the main container starts.
+They provide a way to perform setup tasks before your application starts.

 ## Installation

 -   **Minikube**: Minikube is a tool that makes it easy to run Kubernetes locally.
 It creates a single-node Kubernetes cluster on your local machine.